 According to a recent survey from PwC, companies that did make the switch to remote working solutions found had an " overwhelming success" with 83% of respondents (business owners) calling the shift to remote work a success for their company.
 Today we talk about the best remote work solutions for small business in Canada - and what not to use.

-Making the switch to remote working in 2021
+Making the switch to secure remote working in 2022

 Remote working can result in cost-savings many times greater than the initial investment required in IT infrastructure.

 In addition to cost savings, secure remote work solutions protect your business as well or better as a traditional local network.

 Remote work can result in greater productivity, increased employee morale, reduced commercial rent costs, a greater ability to respond to client needs from anywhere, and reduced pollution as employees cut down on commuting by working from home.

 Since you're thinking of remote work solutions for your business, here are 2 ways to get started with remote work the right way - securely, and built on best practices.
 If your only take away from this article is to not to use a VPN, that is a great takeaway!
 If the two ideal solutions we present need further clarification, just schedule a free consultation.